 PKI for busy people

-Public-key infrastructure (PKI) is an umbrella term for everything that has to do with certificate and key management.
+Public-key infrastructure (PKI) is an umbrella term for everything that has to do with keys and certificates.

 This is a quick overview of the important stuff.

 Public-key cryptography involves a key pair: a public key and a private key.
 Each entity has their own.
 The public key can be shared around, the private key is secret.

 They allow doing two things:

 - Encrypt a message with the public key, decrypt it with the private key

 - Sign a message with the private key, verify it with the public key